Third-party funded projects

 Duration: 01.04.2021 – 01.03.2024

-• Tanzanian Socio Economic Panel Project (TASEP)
+• Socio Economic Panel Project in Rural Tanzania

 • More resilience through digitalization?
 Impact of the COVID-19 pandemic on marketing and online trade in the agri-food system.